-Providence students typically reside in the Aylward House or Townsend dorm rooms on campus.
-A limited number of on campus apartments are available to students as well upon request.
+Providence students reside in either the 251 or 265 apartment buildings on N. Oakland Ave, one block north of the main campus.
 Housing for new students is reserved through the enrollment deposit payment.
 Returning students reserve housing through the housing deposit submitted along with their housing requests in the spring semester.
 All students must maintain a housing security deposit with the business office throughout their time at Providence as well (see the "Costs and Payment Procedures" for more information).
 This deposit is refunded during the summer after all room damages, library fines, and other account balances with the College have been paid.

 Room fees charged to the student accounts allow students to reside on campus from "move-in day" on the academic calendar through the end of each semester.
 Thanksgiving, Christmas, and Spring Breaks are not included in these fees.
-Students are encouraged to vacate campus during these breaks; however, if a student must stay on campus, the Resident Director should be contacted and the student will be charged a per day fee for staying on campus.
+Students must vacate campus during these breaks; however, if a student wishes to stay on campus, the Resident Director must be contacted-well before the desired dates of stay-and the student will be charged a per day fee for staying on campus.

 Students are expected to keep dorm rooms or apartments in good, well-maintained condition.
-Providence Christian College and/or WCIU reserve the right to inspect rooms at any time and may impose cleaning/sanitation warnings and/or fines upon any students who do not keep their rooms well-maintained.
+Providence Christian College reserves the right to inspect rooms at any time and may impose cleaning/sanitation warnings and/or fines upon any students who do not keep their rooms well-maintained.